roryclear/tinygrad-remote-ios/README.md

 # [tinygrad](https://github.com/tinygrad/tinygrad) host for iOS

-Run tinygrad models using your iPhone or iPad's GPU
+Run tinygrad code using your iPhone or iPad's GPU

 ## steps
 1. install and open this app on your iPhone or iPad